 Reflections from the FWD Business Lunch 2026

-Last week, I attended the Food & Drink Wholesale UK Business Lunch as a new FWD partner member.
+On 25th February, I joined the Food & Drink Wholesale UK Business Lunch as a new FWD partner member.

 First, credit to the organisers.